 What to Do During Group Time?

 Group time needs to be more than reading a story, singing a few songs and playing a few group games just to get the children settled before transitioning to another activity.
 These can be incorporated within the group time however it shouldn't just end with these.
-Group time should be planned and though out in advance.
+Group time should be planned and thought out in advance.

 The children should be enthusiastic about group time and want to participate in the experiences planned.
-It shouldn't be a time for children to “sit and listen” to the educator but rather the children being actively involved.
+It shouldn't be a time for children to “sit and listen” to the educator but rather the children should be actively involved.
 Yes, group time is a great opportunity for educators to engage in intentional teaching and teaching moments however it’s how you deliver these teaching moments that make a difference during group time.

 Here are some ideas on what to do during group time for the following age groups: